Collision Shapes

 This part of the rig is used by the following tools:

-By default, Collision Shapes are only visible in the Rig Mode; they are not shown in any of the Edit Modes.
+By default, Collision Shapes are only visible in the Rig Mode and in Rigging View mode.

 However, you can make them visible by enabling Colliders in the Visible menu: